dmi3/teuxdeux/README.md

 #TeuxDeux Unofficial API
 ### For Python.
 Works with Neux (Feb 2013 update).

-Since there are no news on [TeuxDeux API](https://github.com/teuxdeux/teuxdeux-api) for a long time, and developers do not reply, here's quick'n'dirty hack with most basic functions: authentication, post and list todos.
-Can be simply extended if other features are required.
+Since there are no news on [TeuxDeux API](https://github.com/teuxdeux/teuxdeux-api) for a long time and developers prefer not to reply, here's quick'n'dirty hack with most basic functionality: authentication, post and list todos.
+Can be easily extended if other features are required.

 ##Requirements: